twise2/Valyr/README.md

 A unit can have two types of abilites passive and active.

-A passive abity is not an action. it is an effect that modifies the state of the board.
+A passive ability is not an action. it is an effect that modifies the state of the board.

 As an an action, a unit can use an active ability described on their card, doing what is described in the ability's text.